-For example, Patent Ductus Arteriosus (PDA), a defect in the pulmonary artery, is more often seen in Poodles, Chihuahua, Maltese, Shetland Sheepdogs and other herding breeds such as the German Shepherd and various Collies.
+For example, Patent Ductus Arteriosus (PDA), a defect in the pulmonary artery, is more often seen in Poodles, Chihuahua, Maltese, Shetland Sheepdogs, and other herding breeds such as the German Shepherd and Collie-breed dogs.

-Bulldogs, Schnauzers, many terrier breeds, Beagles and Samoyeds may be predisposed to suffering from Pulmonic Stenosis (another type of defect of the pulmonary valve).
+Bulldogs, Schnauzers, Terriers, Beagles, and Samoyeds may be predisposed to suffering from Pulmonic Stenosis (another type of defect of the pulmonary valve).

 Symptoms of a dog heart murmur in puppies

-When it comes to the more serious reasons causes, heart valve disease is the most common culprit.
-The Mitral valve is often affected and tends to deteriorate with age.
+When it comes to more serious cases, heart valve disease is the most common culprit.
+The mitral valve is often affected and tends to deteriorate with age.
 It can lead to congestive heart failure and death.

 Again some breeds are more prone than others to mitral valve disease and these include many toy and miniature breeds, especially Cavalier King Charles Spaniels.

-This condition is usually considered degenerative (ie it's a condition related to aging), but occasionally it can be caused by an infection that affects the heart even though it may have started elsewhere in the body.
+This condition is considered degenerative (a condition related to aging), but occasionally it can be caused by an infection that affects the heart even though it may have started elsewhere in the body.

 There are several ways that your vet can use to make a diagnosis of a heart murmur in your dog.
 Making a final diagnosis will include making more than one exam.
 All of the tests are in a specific order.

-The first is to listen to his/her heartbeat through a stethoscope - and this is how most heart murmurs, particularly in puppies, is first noticed.
+The first thing is to listen to the dog’s heartbeat with a stethoscope.
+This is how most heart murmurs are first noticed, particularly in puppies.

 If you’re not familiar with the sound of a normal canine heartbeat it’s almost impossible to detect the murmur yourself, but the general description of a heart murmur is that it ‘softens’ the precise and regular sound of a normal heart.